The Nicer Dicer Plus – Does It Really Dice Nicely???

 Nicer Dicer Plus On Amazon

-Nicer Dicer Plus is only available from Genius partners who only advertise by TV Infomercials.
-If you live in the US you can consider one of these alternative dicers from Amazon.
+Nicer Dicer Plus was only available from Genius partners who only advertise by TV Infomercials.
+But now it’s available from Amazon in the USA and internationally.

 Make sure you check out reviews by customers on Amazon before making a decision.

 Have your say.
 The internet is full of fake reviews.

 What are your experiences with the Genius Nicer Dicer plus?

 PLEASE, only comment if you have actually purchased the product..
 Positive and Negative comments about the product are welcome.
 Help others by giving legitimate reviews.